 How to thoroughly test your manufacturing ERP

-Testing is only one phase of ERP implementation in a manufacturing environment, but many consider it to be the most important phase.
-Whether you choose an off-the-shelf package that claims best of breed features or decided to customize or develop your own manufacturing ERP application, there is one important, common factor – both need to work in your business and deliver the improvements you used to justify the new ERP.
-Unless you test manufacturing ERP extensively, you rely on hope.
+Whether you choose an off-the-shelf package that claims best-of-breed features or decide to customize or develop your own manufacturing ERP, there is one important, common factor – both need to work in your business and deliver the improvements you used to justify the new ERP.
+If you skip or under-resource testing, you increase the risk of costly production and compliance failures.

 What should be tested in manufacturing?
 Everything

 Write a purchase order and receive it.
 Receive one line to inventory and another to expense or capital assets.
 Does the PO receipt pass through incoming quality inspection as it should?
 Do you see the inventory quantity increase?
 Do the debits and credits on the finance side align the way you expect?
 Start with simple tests like these.
-You will probably find the results are good but there will be cases where the system doesn’t work as expected.
-Dig as deep as is necessary and understand what went wrong.
-Was it a training deficiency related to the person testing?
-Was there a data migration issue?
-Maybe there was a configuration setting you had overlooked.
-Fix the problem and test again until you know the result will be what you intend.
+You will likely find that the results are good, but there will be cases where the system doesn’t work as expected.

-Recommended reading: manufacturing ERP failure - 6 common causes
+Recommended reading: Manufacturing ERP failure - 6 common causes

-You will always fix problems that completely stop your ERP processing transactions, but any small problems left unfixed will still be considered a failure, even if only to a small group of users.
-One example may be procurement of a wire component that is bought by weight of a reel but is used by length.
+One example may be the procurement of a wire component that is bought by weight of a reel but is used by length.
 What formula converts pounds to centimeters?
 Testing your manufacturing ERP would have shown you had to buy in length or change the process to issue by weight.
 This situation would make inventory valuation much more difficult than it should be.

 Thorough testing is the only way to be certain your manufacturing ERP provides the results you need.